Job alternation leave and compensation

 Job alternation leave provides

-- employees with an opportunity to strengthen their capacity to cope with work
+- employees with an opportunity to improve their coping at work

 - unemployed job-seekers with a chance to gain work experience and to maintain and improve their labour market skills